Optical Tooling Calibration & Adjustment

 - Require N.I.S.T. certification and Mil Std 45662 for optical instruments.

 Course content is appropriate for quality assurance engineers, calibration lab supervisors and technicians, maintenance and field service technicians, and others who rely on proper optical instrument calibration.
 The 32-hour calibration course focuses exclusively on calibration and adjustment of optical instruments.
-Several topics from the 40-hour course are discussed briefly as context for the 32-hour course.
-Therefore, while not mandatory, we recommend students who enroll in the 32-hour course have previous optical instrument experience or have completed the 40-hour Optical Tooling Theory & Applications Course.
+Several topics from the Theory and Applications course are discussed briefly as context for the 32-hour course.
+Therefore, while not mandatory, we recommend students who enroll in the 32-hour course have previous optical instrument experience or have completed the Optical Tooling Theory & Applications Course.

 Calibration & Adjustment Course Format